theweathermanda/MPAS_PotentialVorticity/README.md

 *  Incorporation of routine to interpolate PV diagnostics to isobaric levels (code also modified in [`isobaric_diagnostics.F`](src/core_atmosphere/diagnostics/isobaric_diagnostics.F) and then accumulate the interpolated tendencies to isobaric levels.
 Requires `config_pv_isobaric = .true.` _Note: changes to this procedure requires making changes to [`isobaric_diagnostics.F`](src/core_atmosphere/diagnostics/isobaric_diagnostics.F) and [`Registry_isobaric.xml`](src/core_atmosphere/diagnostics/Registry_isobaric.xml)_

+***

+_This code is based upon work supported by the NSF National Center for Atmospheric Research, a major facility sponsored by the U.S. National Science Foundation and managed by the University Corporation for Atmospheric Research._